 What was my root cause?
 The evidence led us to conclude that heavy metal poisoning and resulting severe inflammation triggered my Hashimoto’s.
 During the summer of 2008, I had a large amalgam filling removed from one of my molars.
-The dentist didn’t take the proper precautions during the very long procedure.
-For three hours I breathed the vapors as he drilled the amalgam from my mouth.
-Amalgam is approximately 50% mercury.

 As soon as I sat up, I felt sick.
 I stumbled out of the office and spent the next week mostly in bed, exhausted and without energy.
 My health quickly deteriorated from that point on.

 My nutritionist showed me a holistic approach to detox and recommended a grain-free, nutrient-dense diet.
 I was desperate and willing to try anything, so I jumped in with both feet, doing everything she directed!